dyspop/responsysrest/README.md

     https://interact5.responsys.net/suite/c#!liveViewEditor/%2Fcontentlibrary%2Farbitrary%2Ffolder%2Fpath/document%2Ehtm

 If you don't specify a folder the wrapper will default to the API folder name configured for your client.
-The boilerplate default is `___api-generated`.
+The boilerplate default is `___api-generated-cl`.